-In a 2021 Consensus Statement from the International Association for the Study of Lung Cancer (IASLC), Rolfo et al. acknowledge the dramatic advances in precision medicine on the clinical management of non-small cell lung cancer (NSCLC) and advanced staged cancers overall.
+In a 2021 Consensus Statement from the IASLC, Rolfo et al. acknowledge the dramatic advances in precision medicine on the clinical management of non-small cell lung cancer (NSCLC) and advanced staged cancers overall.
 The authors note that while the data are most robust for NSCLC, there may well be benefit shown for other cancer types as well, impacting selection of targeted therapy types, as research progresses.
-Recommendations from this group now include using a clinically validated NGS platform rather than single gene, PCR-based approaches, considering plasma circulating tumor DNA (ctDNA) a valid tool for genotyping advanced NSCLC in newly diagnosed patients, and the use of liquid biopsy either as complementary to tissue-based analysis or as the initial approach to biomarker evaluation in oncogeneaddicted NSCLC and for monitoring efficacy of therapies.
+Recommendations from this group now include using a clinically validated NGS platform rather than single gene, PCR-based approaches, considering plasma ctDNA a valid tool for genotyping advanced NSCLC in newly diagnosed patients, and the use of liquid biopsy either as complementary to tissue-based analysis or as the initial approach to biomarker evaluation in oncogene-addicted NSCLC and for monitoring efficacy of therapies.
 The authors anticipate continued growth of the role of liquid biopsy in both the near and long-term future.